azilRababe/NIST_Finance/README.md

    cd frontend
    ```

-3. Install the dependencies by running the following command:
+3. Install the frontend dependencies by running the following command:

    ```
    npm install